 Connecting the dots between complex trauma and misdiagnosis in youth

 DISCLAIMER: This film is inspired by a true story.
 This story shows the various ways that trauma can impact youth.
 It contains adult language and includes scenes with family violence and sexual assault, which may be upsetting to watch.
+People who have experienced historical trauma, institutionalized racism, sexism and other forms of oppression may be uniquely impacted by the content of this film.
 It is strongly recommended that you view this film in the presence of a trusted adult that can offer support as needed.

 SUBTITLES: To access subtitles for Remembering Trauma, click the “CC” icon at the bottom right corner of the video.
 A red line will appear under the icon to indicate that subtitles are turned on.
 Then, click the “Settings” icon, to the right of the CC icon, to choose between English or Spanish subtitles.
 The subtitles will play at the bottom of the screen.

 SUBTÍTULOS: Para tener acceso a los subtítulos de ‘Recordando el Trauma’, haga clic en el icono “CC” que se encuentra en la esquina derecha de abajo del video.
 Al hacer clic, aparecerá una línea roja debajo del icono que le indicara que la facultad de subtítulos está prendida.
 Después haga clic en el icono “Configuración”, que se encuentra a la derecha del icono “CC” para escoger, ya sea subtítulos en inglés o en español.
 Los subtítulos aparecerán al pie de la pantalla.